jokale/top_athletes/README.md

 # TopAthletes
-Hello guys welcome to an interactive CLI scraper gem listing the worlds top female athletes of the century!
+Hello guys and  welcome to an interactive CLI scraper gem listing the worlds 36 top female athletes of the century as per Business Insider.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/top_athletes`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-## To Instal
+## Installion

 Add this line to your application's Gemfile: